Modeling and solving the multimodal car- and ride-sharing problem: Conclusion

 \section{Conclusion}

-Inspired by the concept of sharing economy and future mobility systems, we studied the multimodal car- and ride-sharing problem (MMCRP) that assigns different modes of transport to ride requests.
+Inspired by the concept of sharing economy and future mobility systems, we introduced the multimodal car- and ride-sharing problem (MMCRP) that assigns different modes of transport to ride requests.
 We aimed at deploying a pool of shared cars as efficiently as possible, join ride requests by offering ride-sharing and by assigning different modes of transport to the remaining requests.

-We introduced the MMCRP and showed that the problem is NP-hard if the number of depots is at least two.
+We introduced the novel MMCRP and showed that the problem is NP-hard if the number of depots is at least two.
 The problem remains NP-hard even if ride-sharing is not allowed.
 In order to circumvent the complexity of modeling ride-shares and additionally assigning further modes of transport, we constructed an auxiliary graph in which all possible ride-sharing rides are enumerated.
 Ride requests not covered by a car or ride-share are appointed to take the cheapest other MOT.
-This made it possible to formulate a compact model for the problem as a vehicle scheduling problem.
-However, due to the size of the auxiliary graph, this model is also quite complex to solve, hence we proposed a novel path-based formulation.
-The path-based formulation was solved through a column generation based algorithm, where the master problem keeps track of the requests and depot balance constraints, while the pricing problem generates improving paths.
+This made it possible to formulate a compact model for the problem as a kind of vehicle scheduling problem.
+We extend the vehicle sharing problem by allowing for different start and end depots.
+Moreover, due to the modeling of ride-sharing into the graph, we may have multiple possibilities to cover a trip and have to make sure that a user is not riding in parallel, {i.e., that a user is not driving in multiple cars at the same time}.
+Note that the auxiliary graph can be exponential in the original input size.
+Due to the size of the auxiliary graph, the compact model is also quite complex to solve, hence we proposed a path-based formulation.
+To solve the path-based formulation we introduced an efficient two-stage decomposition algorithm and relied on {well-studied} approaches to solve the real-world problem.
+In the first stage of the decomposition approach, trips were enumerated and afterwards, in the second stage, solved through a column generation approach.
+The master problem keeps track of the requests and depot balance constraints, while the pricing problem generates improving paths.
 We showed that the pricing problem can be solved through dynamic programming in polynomial time, measured in the size of the auxiliary graph.
 The computational results confirmed that large instances can be solved in reasonable time, making it possible to use the algorithm for daily planning of multimodal car- and ride-sharing problems even in a large-scale setup.
+The two-level decomposition makes it easy to implement additional constraints on co-riding to make it more attractive: This could be limits on detour or driving time, or co-rider preferences.
+Also the framework can easily be generalized to handle more than {one} co-rider, which should also be done in future work.